-The following table provides information regarding the beneficial ownership of our Subordinate Voting Shares, as of May 4, 2022, by:
+The following table provides information regarding the beneficial ownership of our Subordinate Voting Shares, as of August 4, 2022, by:

-- each person or entity, or group of affiliated persons or entities, known by us to beneficially own more than 5.0% of our Subordinate Voting Shares; - each of our directors; - · each of our NEOs; and - all of our executive officers and directors as a group.
+- each person or entity, or group of affiliated persons or entities, known by us to beneficially own more than 5.0% of our Subordinate Voting Shares; - each of our directors; - each of our NEOs; and - all of our executive officers and directors as a group.

 Beneficial ownership is determined in accordance with the rules of the Securities and Exchange Commission and generally includes voting or investment power with respect to securities.
-In computing the number of shares beneficially owned by a person and the percentage ownership of that person, any Super Voting Shares, Multiple Voting Shares and Subordinate Voting Shares that a person has the right to acquire within 60 days of May 4, 2022 through the exercise of stock options, warrants or other rights are deemed outstanding, but are not deemed outstanding for computing the percentage ownership of any other person.
-To our knowledge, except as set forth in the footnotes to this table and subject to applicable community property laws, each person named in the table has sole voting Shares and no Multiple Voting Shares or Super Voting Shares that were issued and outstanding as of May 4, 2022.
-Except as otherwise indicated, the address of each of the persons in this table is c/o Jushi Holdings Inc., 301 Yamato Road, Suite 3250, Boca Raton, Florida 33431.
+In computing the number of shares beneficially owned by a person and the percentage ownership of that person, any Preferred Shares, Super Voting Shares, Multiple Voting Shares and Subordinate Voting Shares that a person has the right to acquire within 60 days of August 4, 2022 through the exercise of stock options, warrants or other rights are deemed outstanding, but are not deemed outstanding for computing the percentage ownership of any other person.
+To our knowledge, except as set forth in the footnotes to this table and subject to applicable community property laws, each person named in the table has sole voting and investment power with respect to the shares set forth opposite such person's name.
+Each shareholder's percentage ownership is based on 195,849,084 Subordinate Voting Shares and no Multiple Voting Shares, Super Voting Shares, Super Voting Shares, Super Voting Shares, 301 Yamato Road, Suite 3250, Boca Raton, Florida 33431.